Dr Jonathan Sperry

 - Medicinal chemistry -

-We have a strong interest in developing therapeutics for areas of unmet need, for example;
+We have a strong interest in developing therapeutics for areas of unmet need.

 The synthesis and biophysical analysis of isocitrate lyase (ICL) inhibitors for the treatment of latent tuberculosis - in collaboration with Dr Ivan Leung and Dr Ghader Bashiri (University of Auckland)

-Novel therapeutics targeting the PSA-NCAM complex - in collaboration with A/P Maurice Curtis (Centre for Brain Research).
-This work is focused on discovering fundamentally new strategies to treat brain cancers, glioma, glioblastoma etc.
+- Novel therapeutics targeting the PSA-NCAM complex - in collaboration with Prof. Maurice Curtis (Centre for Brain Research).
+This work is focused on discovering fundamentally new strategies to treat aggressive brain cancers such as glioblastoma

 - Sustainable Synthesis / Green Chemistry -